scottlawsonbc/audio-reactive-led-strip/README.md

 # Running the Visualization
 Once everything has been configured, run [visualization.py](python/visualization.py) to start the visualization.
 The visualization will automatically use your default recording device (microphone) as the audio input.

 A PyQtGraph GUI will open to display the output of the visualization on the computer.
+There is a setting to enable/disable the GUI display in [config.py](python/config.py)

 ![visualization-gui](images/visualization-gui.png)

 If you encounter any issues or have questions about this project, feel free to [open a new issue](https://github.com/scottlawsonbc/audio-reactive-led-strip/issues).